Best Webcam for Zoom Calls in 2026

 The 5 Best Webcams for Zoom Calls in 2026

 The Logitech C920x is Zoom-certified hardware — officially tested and validated by Zoom’s engineering team for compatibility and performance.
-That certification isn’t marketing; it means the autofocus, exposure, and white balance behavior have been verified to work correctly with Zoom’s video processing without conflicts or compatibility issues.
+That certification means the autofocus, exposure, and white balance behavior have been verified to work correctly with Zoom’s video processing without conflicts.

 The glass lens is what separates the C920x from competitors at this price.
 Glass optics produce sharper edge-to-edge detail than plastic lenses, which means Zoom’s compression algorithm has cleaner data to work with and the output looks noticeably sharper on the receiving end.
 At $70, it’s the webcam we’d put on the desk of any remote worker who does Zoom calls daily.

-Pros: Zoom-certified, glass lens for sharp 1080p, reliable autofocus, dual stereo mics that work well with Zoom’s processing, privacy shutter, universally compatible.
-Cons: 30fps maximum, low-light performance adequate but not exceptional, no AI framing or software features, design is several years old.
+Pros: Zoom-certified, glass lens for sharp 1080p, reliable autofocus, dual stereo mics, privacy shutter, universally compatible.
+Cons: 30fps maximum, low-light performance adequate but not exceptional, no AI framing.

-The RightLight 4 technology with HDR adjusts exposure in real time to handle backlit windows and dim rooms that defeat the C920x.
+RightLight 4 technology with auto-framing adjusts exposure in real time to handle backlit windows and dim rooms that defeat the C920x.
 In a side-by-side comparison with a window behind the subject, the Brio 500 keeps the face properly exposed while the C920x tends toward silhouetting.
-That specific scenario — backlit subject — is one of the most common home office lighting problems and one the Brio 500 solves convincingly.
+Show Mode flips the camera downward to display your desk or documents during calls — genuinely useful for product demos and hands-on presentations.

-Pros: RightLight 4 HDR for variable lighting, Show Mode for desk demonstrations, AI-powered framing, USB-C connection, compact design, Zoom-certified.
-Cons: $130 is a significant jump from the C920x for incremental improvement in good lighting, 1080p only despite the premium price, microphone quality similar to C920x.
+Pros: RightLight 4 for variable lighting, auto-framing, Show Mode, USB-C, privacy shutter, Zoom-certified.
+Cons: Price premium over C920x for modest improvement in good lighting, 1080p only, microphone quality similar to C920x.

 3. Razer Kiyo Pro — Best for Dark Home Offices (~$100)